Neurodiversity

 Imitating social behaviours to avoid standing out

-Over-preparing or over-performing in social situations
+Over-preparing or over-performing in social settings

-Avoiding asking for help, even when overwhelmed
+Avoiding asking for help, even when struggling

-Some people experience the world as too loud, bright, itchy, or intense.
-Others seek more sensory input to feel calm and grounded.
-Sensory differences might show up as:
+Some people experience the world as too bright, loud, itchy, or intense.
+Others seek more sensory input—movement, pressure, repetition—to feel calm and centred.

-Overwhelm in busy places or crowds
+Overwhelm in crowds or busy spaces

 Social Energy & Connection

-Draining or confusing, especially in large groups
+Draining or confusing—especially in groups

 Easier in structured or one-on-one settings

-Need time to think before responding
+Needing time to think before responding

-Communicate more easily through writing, art, or action
+Communicating more easily through writing, art, or action

 A strong need to plan ahead or avoid surprises